elias-knodel/automatic-azubiheft/README.md

-# Automatic Azubiheft
+# WebUntis LessonTopic Generator
-The plan is to get data from WebUntis and something like Jira so you can generate a azubiheft CSV which then will be imported into your azubiheft so you have to do less work yourself.
+The plan is to get the lesson topic data from WebUntis so you can generate a file which then can be copy pasted into your azubiheft so you have less work to do yourself.

 ## Warning:
-This is still in heavy development, don't expect much yet!
+This is still in heavy development and also just a side project so don't expect much code quality or functionality and customizability yet.

 ### Feature checklist:

 - [x] Get data from WebUntis
-- [ ] Sort data (Day, Class and Topic)
+- [x] Sort data (Day, Class and Topic)
-- [ ] Export Data in CSV
+- [ ] Make data customizable

 ----